 Incision Post-Op Care

-While some patients find that their cuts are covered with a gauze dressing, others may be left with their wounds openly exposed.
+While some patients find that their cuts are covered with a gauze dressing, others may be left with them openly exposed.
 Every bariatric surgeon follows different methods, so it is important to follow your surgeon’s instructions first.
 Regardless, there are some standard practices for incision care that can be applied to improve curing, reduce scarring, and lower the chance of dangerous infection.

 Tip: It is crucial that you keep your incisions clean and dry.
 It is commonly advised to avoid baths for approximately three weeks following surgery or until given clearance by your surgeon.
 Showering with soap and water and patting the incision dry provides adequate cleansing for the surgical site.